Tuition and Fees

 Option I: Self-Pay

 Payment dates vary by program.
 These dates are outlined on the registration agreement.

 Option II: Payment by Company Reimbursement

-Students wishing to pay by company reimbursement must provide a letter of authorization from their employer, plus a copy of the company’s reimbursement policy.
+Students wishing to pay by company reimbursement must provide a letter of authorization from their employer, plus a copy of the company’s reimbursement policy prior to registration.
 Military personnel must use an approved tuition assistance form.

 Option III: Financial Aid

 Students can apply for Financial Aid in the form of grants and/or loans to cover program costs.
 Faulkner University’s financial aid program, a combination of Federal and State funds, is designed to help you pursue your education regardless of your financial need.
 Admissions and financial aid counselors will assist you in applying for financial aid.